East Troy Community Guide

 The Alpine Valley Resort hotel is on the property at the base of the hill.
 120 rooms and suites, including family suites with bunk beds and kitchenettes.
 Indoor pool, hot tub, arcade game room, and TV/movie lounge.
 The Alpine Bistro restaurant, Valley View Lounge with live music, the Fireside, the Snowsports Outdoor Bar, and the Shelter Bar handle the food and drink scene.

-Ski-in, ski-out lodging is the practical answer for Chicago families who want a weekend without driving back and forth between a hotel in Lake Geneva and the lifts.
+Ski-in, ski-out lodging is the practical answer for Chicago Buyers who want a weekend without driving back and forth between a hotel in Lake Geneva and the lifts.
 Park once, ski for 2 days, drive home.

 Who Skis Here